isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

     6.1.
 It is suitable only to obtain ad-hoc measurements

-7. Insert a new map (in tab Insert)

-8. Copy the layer `EuropeanCaptETRS89` to this new map and zoom to the layer

-9. Confirm that the map CRS is ETRS 1989 (EPSG: 4258)
+7. Zoom in to a small region close to the parallel 55º and use the Vector menu --> Research Tools --> Create Grid … to add a temporary layer to the project – choose the canvas extent and spacing 1º.

-10. Insert a new map, add `EuropeanCaptETRS89`, zoom to the layer extent and change the project CRS to ETRS89 / LAEA Europe (EPSG: 3035) and analyze the result.
+8. Change the project CRS to ETRS89 / LAEA Europe (EPSG: 3035) and analyze the result.

-11. Repeat with CRS ETRS89 / LCC Europe (EPSG: 3034) and analyze the result.
+9. Repeat with CRS ETRS89 / LCC Europe (EPSG: 3034) and analyze the result.

-12. Repeat with CRS WGS 84 (EPSG: 4326) and save the project!
+10. Repeat with CRS WGS 84 (EPSG: 4326) and save the project!

-13. Save the project
+11. Save the project